nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 # [Analysing regional builds independently](https://nextstrain.org/ncov/global/2020-08-11?&c=num_date&d=map&r=region&legendOpen&transmissions=show)

-As there are so many genomes, we produce regional build for each of the 6 regions shown here, as well as our main 'global' build.
+As there are so many genomes, we produce a regional build for each of the 6 regions shown here, as well as our main 'global' build.
 This allows us to focus on the diversity within each region, while choosing appropriate out-of-region samples, so we can maintain an overview of all of the between-region transmissions over time - as we can see on this slide!

-In the next slides we're going to provide on overview of each of those regions by switching to the corresponding dataset.
+In the next slides we're going to provide an overview of each of those regions by switching to the corresponding dataset.
 (This is a new feature in Nextstrain Narratives!)

 # [Asia situation pre-June](https://nextstrain.org/ncov/asia/2020-08-11?dmax=2020-06-01&d=map&f_region=Asia&legendOpen)

-If we examine the situation in Asia from genomes collected before June 2020, we see signs of both extensive within Asia transmission as well as transmissions to and from other regions of the world.
+If we examine the situation in Asia from genomes collected before June 2020, we see signs of both extensive within-Asia transmission as well as transmissions to and from other regions of the world.

 #### Interpreting the lines and colors